 The Bottom Line

-The so-called Ethereum killers have become increasingly popular over the past few months.
+The so-called Ethereum killers including EOS the Ethereum killer amongst others have become increasingly popular over the past few months.
 As Ethereum struggles with scalability issues ahead of its migration to Ethereum 2.0, these projects aim to provide better performance to fit themselves into pockets of the market where they may offer an advantage over Ethereum smart contracts.

 Investors may want to consider these Ethereum killers as potential ways to diversify their portfolio away from simple Bitcoin and Ethereum, although it’s important to keep in mind that many of the same risks apply to these cryptocurrencies and any others.
 You should ensure that you’re taking the right steps to diversify risk, as well as plan to pay taxes.